 Ni-Composite Microencapsulated Graphite as the Negative Electrode in Lithium-Ion Batteries II: Electrochemical Impedance and Self-Discharge Studies

 Yu, P., J. A. Ritter, R. E. White, and B. N. Popov.
 2000.
-“Ni-Composite Microencapsulated Graphite as the Negative Electrode in Lithium-Ion Batteries II: Electrochemical Impedance and Self-Discharge Studies”.
+“Ni-Composite Microencapsulated Graphite As the Negative Electrode in Lithium-Ion Batteries II: Electrochemical Impedance and Self-Discharge Studies”.
 Journal of The Electrochemical Society 147 (6): 2081.

 Abstract